 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 7:06 am and the next low tide at 6:14 pm.
-The only high tide of the day will be at 1:36 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 6:17 am and the next low tide will be at 6:39 pm.
+The only high tide of the day will be at 12:48 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 13 hours and 9 minutes of sun.
-The solar transit will be at 12:48 pm and the length of time the moon will be visible will be 9 hours and 45 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 13 hours and 44 minutes of sun.
+The solar transit is at 12:55 pm and the length of time the moon will be visible will be 12 hours and 6 minutes.

-The solunar fishing calendar in San Diego tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in San Diego tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for San Diego.
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: